Safety & Security Test Arena – A triple helix-project focusing on collaboration at the scene of accidents and disasters

-Research project The goal of the project is to create innovative solutions to optimize collaboration at scenes of large accidents and disasters.
+The goal of the project was to create innovative solutions to optimize collaboration at scenes of large accidents and disasters.

-Safety & Security Test Arena is a large regional collaboration project in northern Sweden with multiple benefits.
-The project will result in better collaboration between first responders at large accidents and mass injury sites, new opportunities for development of products and services in the safety sector, and ultimately a Test Arena for development and evaluation.
+Safety & Security Test Arena was a large regional collaboration project in northern Sweden with multiple benefits.
+The project was to result in better collaboration between first responders at large accidents and mass injury sites, new opportunities for development of products and services in the safety sector, and ultimately a Test Arena for development and evaluation.

 Umeå University, Västerbotten County Council, Polisregion Nord, Swedish Civil Contingency Agency (MSB), local Emergency Services, and businesses

 Climate change, terrorism and changes in political structures worldwide increase the demands on local government and first responders.
 Training activities, tests and evaluations of products and services are prioritized in areas working with societal safety and protection.
 There is an increased demand for more and better products facilitating the work of public authorities and first responders.
 The market for safety related products and services has traditionally been reactive, new products have been developed after considerable incidents and realizations about lacking abilities.
 The ability to instead predict future needs was central to this project.
 Northern Sweden has strong networks and good infrastructure, solid research resources and great competencies in leading research and development projects in the field of safety and security.
 The success of the project was intended to place northern Norrland on the map as a focal point for the development of products and services in the security field.